2024-learn/DevOps/DevopsBootcamp/ansible/notes.md

 - ansible-galaxy:
   - Ansible Galaxy is a repository for Ansible Roles that are available to drop directly into your Playbooks to streamline your automation projects <https://www.redhat.com/sysadmin/ansible-galaxy-intro>
   - it is an online hub for finding and sharing ansible community content
-  - `ansible-galaxy` is a command -line utility to install individual collections
+  - `ansible-galaxy` is a command-line utility to install individual collections
     - `ansible-galaxy install <collection-name>`
-- `command`: lets you execute commands on a server just like you would execite them manually
+- `command`: lets you execute commands on a server just like you would execute them manually
 - `shell`: pretty much like command but shell executes command in the shell.
   - so the pipe operator `|`, redirect operators `>` or `<`, boolean operators `&&`, `||` and environment variables $HOME...etc that you have available in the shell, if you  need to use them, then you need to use the shell module.
   - `command` is more secure in terms of having these commands isolated and not running them directly through the shell, where as the shell module is more open to shell injection